saint-hilaire/lampsible/README.md

 ## About

 Lampsible - LAMP stacks with Ansible and a super simple CLI.
-You can use this tool to set up a LAMP stack with Ansible.
-That is, on a given Linux server, install Apache, MySQL, PHP, and some web application of your choice.
-Under the hood, it utilizes Ansible, a powerful server automation tool, but you don't have to worry about writing Ansible Playbooks or configuring inventories and hosts, because Lampsible does all of that for you.
-You just use the CLI to tell Lampsible where your server is, what you want to install on it, and Lampsible does everything for you.
+This tool can automate anything from a production ready WordPress site on your VPS to a custom Apache setup on a virtual machine in your local network.
+.

 ## Installing